5l1v3r1/WhatsSpy-Public-wiki/FAQ.markdown

 It tracks the following properties:

 * Online/offline in realtime (0-4 seconds offset due to WhatsApp or your connection).
-* Status messages every 2 hours but with the original time changed.
+* Status messages every 2 hours but with the original changed at time.
 * Last seen privacy / status message privacy settings every 2 hours.
 * Profile picture (and privacy setting) every 4 hours.